Table of contents

 Lead-gel and fleece batteries are maintenance-free.
 This means battery water refills are not required over the entire service life.
 The cells are sealed gas-tight, so there are no bad smells from hydrogen gas.

-In lead-gel or non-woven batteries, the electrolyte in the cells is no longer liquid – this is achieved by adding silica.
-In a fleece battery, a glass fibre fleece between the electrodes completely absorbs the electrolyte solution.
-This allows the batteries to be charged without a gassing phase.
+In lead-gel or non-woven batteries, the electrolyte in the cells is no longer liquid due to added silica.
+In a fleece battery, a glass fibre fleece between the electrodes completely absorbs the electrolyte solution, allowing the batteries to be charged without a gassing phase.
 However, a maintenance-free battery may only be discharged to 60% of its rated capacity (compared with 80% for wet batteries).

 Nickel-cadmium batteries

 Nickel-cadmium batteries (Ni-Cd batteries) are more powerful and easier to handle than lead-acid batteries.
 With potassium hydroxide used as a catalyst, the overall cell stability is higher than that of lead-acid batteries.
-There is only minimal self-discharge and higher charging and discharging currents are generated.
-These batteries are also suitable for intermediate charging, making them ideal for use in industrial trucks in a multi-shift operation.
+This is thanks to minimal self-discharge and the higher charging and discharging currents that are generated.
+Nickel-cadium batteries are also suitable for intermediate charging, making them ideal for use in industrial trucks in a multi-shift operation.
 Unlike lithium-ion, Ni-Cd batteries are also significantly less sensitive to temperature and operate better in extreme temperature ranges from -40° to +50°C.

-The memory effect, which causes the battery’s capacity to diminish over the long term, is only found in earlier generations of nickel-cadmium batteries.
-Modern variants are only affected to a small extent, so complete discharging before each charging cycle is no longer necessary.
+The memory effect, which causes the battery’s capacity to diminish in the long term, is only found in earlier generations of nickel-cadmium batteries.
+Modern variants are only affected to a small extent, making complete discharging before each charging cycle no longer necessary.

 Lithium-ion batteries

-Lithium-ion batteries belong to a new generation of battery technology for forklifts and lift trucks.
+Lithium-ion batteries belong to a new generation of battery technology for forklifts, stackers and pallet trucks.
 These powerful batteries have a high energy density, enabling them to carry high currents, and are comparatively compact.
 In lithium-ion batteries, ionized lithium atoms move in anhydrous electrolyte or polymer between a positive electrode made of metal oxide and a negative electrode made of graphite.
 Nonwovens or polymer films serve as separators.

-The battery technology has a barely measurable memory effect and, with care, a long service life.
-In addition, unlike lead-acid batteries, they can be charged at any time.
-The shorter charging times also make them ideal for use in environments with multi-shift operations and high handling rates.
-Lithium-ion batteries require less frequent recharging thanks to their higher efficiency, with energy being recovered through braking.
-However, due to the temperature sensitivity, this can currently only be fully exploited for indoor electric stacker trucks.
+Lithium-ion battery technology has a barely measurable memory effect and a long service life – when properly cared for.
+In addition, unlike lead-acid batteries, lithium-ion batteries can be charged at any time.
+The shorter charging times make them ideal for use in environments with multi-shift operations and high handling rates.
+They also require less frequent recharging thanks to their higher efficiency, with energy being recovered through braking.
+However, due to the temperature sensitivity, this is currently only fully beneficial for indoor electric stacker trucks.

 Nevertheless, the advantages of lithium-ion batteries clearly outweigh the disadvantages.
-Although they are significantly more expensive than lead-acid or Ni-Cd batteries, and contact with water or excessive ambient temperature can cause fires, lithium-ion batteries are among the most powerful and versatile batteries currently available.
+Although they are significantly more expensive than lead-acid or Ni-Cd batteries and their contact with water or excessive ambient temperature can cause fires, lithium-ion batteries are among the most powerful and versatile batteries currently available.

-Selecting the right battery technology for industrial trucks
+Selecting the right battery technology for forklifts and other industrial trucks

-The battery technology you choose will depend largely on how you plan to use your handling equipment.
-For use in high-performance situations, battery technologies such as lithium-ion or nickel-cadmium make more sense.
-If trucks only play a minor role in your business, lead-acid or lead-gel batteries are an acceptable alternative.
+The right forklift battery technology for you depends largely on how you plan to use your handling equipment.
+For use in high-performance situations, battery technologies such as lithium-ion or nickel-cadmium are the best choice.
+If trucks only play a minor role in your business, lead-acid or lead-gel batteries are an inexpensive and completely adequate traction battery option.

-It is true for all battery types that care, maintenance, storage and disposal require a certain level of expertise and legally required operating equipment, such as hazardous material storage or other devices.
+It is true that care, maintenance, storage and disposal for all battery types requires a certain level of expertise and legally required operating equipment, such as hazardous material storage or other devices.
 In addition, trained employees are required to handle battery technology in order to avoid damage to health and property.

 Image source: